 They walked around with smug smiles on their faces feasting on the things of this world.
 They signalled to each other cleverly and architected the cogs of the world.
 They were large and small.
 They were your neighbour and your governor.
-They always wanted to lead from the front — to guide the flock.
-They operated with one goal — their eyes were single.
+They always wanted to lead from the front–to guide the flock.
+They operated with one goal; their eyes were single.
 She put her head in her hands, and she was going to cry.
-We were being… she caught herself.
-The people were being devoured.
+We were being…, she caught herself.
+They were devouring the people.
 The world was blind and being eaten alive.

 She knew people would take it as a metaphor or an allegory, but she also knew that one would see it for what it was.
 Literal.
-She wanted to show them the way, but now she understood that she could not — not really.
+She wanted to show them the way, but now she understood that she could not–not really.
 There is only one who knows the way.
-He put her face to face with the enemy, and he showed her how much they hate him and are fighting against him.
-He revealed to her how they identify allies and how they plan generations ahead.
+He put her face to face with the enemy, showing her how much they hate him and are fighting against him.
+He revealed to her how they identify allies and plan generations ahead.
 He had her look them in the eyes, but she was there to learn, not to fight.

 She was sad, and she loved him.

-If two from a city is saved, that would be a miracle.
+If two from a city are saved, that would be a miracle.